 The F.B.I. can assert criminal jurisdiction in all of these circumstances.
 Each of the nations visited, as well as The Bahamas, the vessel's nation of registry, may also assert jurisdiction and/or impose additional reporting requirements.
 Disney Cruise Line reserves the right to report any/all criminal allegations to any national, state or local law enforcement agency in addition to those mentioned.

 For missing persons or felonies arising at any time during the voyage, you may independently contact the F.B.I. or U.S. Coast Guard.
-For incidents within state or foreign waters or ports, you may in addition, contact local law enforcement authorities.
-Contact information for these entities is listed below.
+For incidents within state or foreign waters or ports, you may, in addition, contact local law enforcement authorities.
+Contact information for these entities is listed below and on the following page, along with the locations of U.S. Embassies and Consulates in the ports visited.